Postdoctoral researcher: Job security in academia

+A study on the topic was conducted in collaboration between Virginia Tech and MIT in 2018.
+The authors found that only about 17% of postdocs ultimately land tenure-track positions.
+In the 1970s the number for PhD holders in biological sciences was 50%, illustrating how that generation had a significantly different job market.

+As of 2022, however, and the broad shifts in the labor market in response to the COVID-19 pandemic, postdoc positions in at least some fields are going unfilled due to a lack of applicants.

 United Kingdom

-In the United Kingdom in 2003, 25% of PhD graduates in the natural sciences continued to undertake postdoctoral research.
+In the United Kingdom in 2003, 25% of PhD graduates in the natural sciences continued to undertake post-doctoral research.
 Since the landmark ruling in the employment tribunal (Scotland) Ball vs Aberdeen University 2008 case (S/101486/08), researchers who have held successive fixed-term contracts for four years' service are no longer temporary employees but are entitled to open-ended contracts.